Free antivirus software

 If you'd rather keep more tangible copies of your files, you can store them on an external USB hard drive.
 As technology marches on, storage space is getting increasingly cheap with 1TB (1,000GB) for as little as £40 if you buy online.

-For a well-reviewed site where you can find storage hardware, try eBuyer – or Amazon has plenty of options, with well-known brands such as Seagate, LaCie, Toshiba and Western Digital (WD) receiving decent reviews.
+For a well-reviewed site where you can find storage hardware, try eBuyer or Amazon, with well-known brands such as Seagate, LaCie, Toshiba and Western Digital (WD) receiving decent reviews.

 Online storage services, or 'cloud' storage services as they're also known, use a virtual hard drive that's installed on your desktop and linked directly to your online space.